tolauwae/phd-thesis/src/foundations/foundations.typ

 Completeness demands that any path in the underlying semantics can be observed in the debugger.

 #theorem("Debugger completeness")[
-  Let $t$ be a #stlc program, and $global_"start"$ the start configuration of a debug session for this program.
+  Let $t$ be a well-typed #stlc program, and $global_"start"$ the start configuration of a debug session for this program.
 Then:
   $ forall space t' space . space ( t multi(arrow.r.long) t' ) arrow.r.double.long exists space global space . space (global = clientrule(nothing, nothing) bar.v serverrule(nothing, nothing, t')) and ( global_"start" multi(dbgarrow) global ) $
 ]
 #proof[